FAQs for Local Authorities

 What are the best ways to promote playing out in my area?

-The great thing about street play is that it can tick so many boxes – health, education, play, community, sustainability…you just need to find the issue that resonates with the person you want to get on board.
+The great thing about street play is that it can tick so many boxes – public health, active travel, physical activity, play, community, sustainability…you just need to find the issue that resonates with the person you want to get on board.

 We have some wonderful stories in our blogs about the difference that Playing Out makes in communities.
 We also have research from the University of Bristol showing that sessions increase physical activity for children.